vkhazin/elasticsearch-courseware/content/chapter-05/SetupEx.md

 * Select 'add' link next to few fields to present selected fields on the results pane
 * Select any record and switch between text and json views
 * Save search using icon under the time frame selector
-* We will look into other tabs a bit later...
+* We will look into other links a bit later...